Crimes Lawyers

 For the offender to be convicted, however, the prosecution must prove every element of your case, including:

-Using any form of force or coercion, brute force, or weapons to commit or having the intent to commit criminal conduct involving penetration will result in criminal sexual conduct 1st degree criminal charges, which is a felony punishable by imprisonment up to life.
+Using any form of force or coercion, brute force, or weapons to commit or having the intent to commit criminal conduct involving penetration will result in CSC 1st-degree criminal charges, which is a felony punishable by imprisonment up to life.

 Even when penetration is absent, anyone accused of or charged with committing or attempting to commit assault with intent to commit criminal sexual conduct will face harsh punishment.